ccao-data/data-architecture/dbt/models/pinval/columns.md

 When `TRUE`, this PIN is eligible for a PINVAL report for the given model run
 {% enddocs %}

+## parcel_class

+{% docs column_pinval_parcel_class %}
+The class for the parcel that this card is associated with.

+This field is different from `char_class`, which comes from `model.assessment_card` and represents the card class.
+Card classes do not necessarily match the class of the parcel that the card is associated with.
+This field will also always be present even if `char_class` is null, because this field comes from `default.vw_pin_universe` which contains PINs that are not present in the assessment set due to not being a residential regression class.
+{% enddocs %}

+## parcel_class_description

+{% docs column_pinval_parcel_class_description %}
+The short description for the card's parcel class.

+See `parcel_class` for details on the difference between parcel classes and card classes in the context of this view.
+{% enddocs %}

 ## reason_report_ineligible

 {% docs column_pinval_reason_report_ineligible %}